jouwdan/tutors-final-project/README.md

 ## Motivation

-I initially wanted to get on board with the project after semester 1, where I was a user of Tutors daily.
-I found the user experience of the software was lacking - it needed to be explained to a learner instead of being self explanatory.
-I wanted to get my hands on the codebase to modernise the frontend design, selfishly, to make Tutors easier to navigate for myself for the duration of the course.
-Over time, I gained an acute appreciation for Tutors and became actively involved in the project - which is why I chosen this as my final project.
+In the first semester of my studies, I became a frequent user of Tutors, an educational software.
+As I used the software on a daily basis, I noticed that the user experience was lacking.
+Specifically, I found that the software did not have a self-explanatory interface and required users to seek explanations in order to navigate it.
+This realization motivated me to want to get involved with the project and work on the codebase in order to modernize the frontend design, with the goal of making Tutors more user-friendly for myself and others during the course of my studies.
+As I began to delve deeper into the project, I developed an acute appreciation for Tutors and became actively engaged in its development.
+This experience ultimately led me to choose Tutors as the subject of my final project.

 # Getting on board